- This post contains affiliate links. Read more here.

 As the hottest, driest days of summer roll around, seasonal wildfire smoke becomes an issue in many parts of the United States—raising questions about the health and safety implications for not just people but pets, too.
 Smoke inhalation in dogs is a problem as serious as it is for humans, which makes it a good idea to familiarize yourself with some tips, tricks, and signs to watch out for in your pup.

 Luckily, many of the same precautions we’d take for ourselves apply to our furry family members.
-If you (and your dog) live in an area affected by wildfire smoke, doctors at Portland’s DoveLewis Emergency Animal Hospital have some good advice.
+Read on for advice and tips if you (and your dog) live in an area affected by wildfire smoke.

 Safety Tips for Dogs When the Air Quality Is Poor